camac/dora/Readme.md

 Executables that are copied

   - dora.pl (The Dora Helper Script) copied as dora
-  - libxslt win 32 Binaries (windows only)
+  - libxslt win 32 Binaries which are \*.dll's and \*.exe's required for running xsltproc (windows only, should already be on mac)

-Resources
+Resources that are copied

   - \*.xsl files used in DXL Metadata filter

 ### Windows + Git Bash / Git Gui

-Open Git Bash, Navigate to the unzipped dora release (or the cloned camac/dora.git repository) and run ./Install.pl Follow the prompts
+Open Git Bash, Navigate to the unzipped dora release (or the cloned camac/dora.git repository) and run `./Install.pl` Follow the prompts

 ### Windows using SourceTree